Photo Shows Mature Plant

 This plant is known for its medicinal attributes to pregnant women, especially its labor-inducing hormone balancing properties when it is combined with its close relative "black cohosh."
 So some gardeners grow large groups of it, which allows them to harvest some of the plant's roots at the end of each season.

-The roots have to be dried and ground up before the Blue Cohosh is made into a tea.
+The roots of the Blue Cohosh have to be dried and ground up before the Blue Cohosh is made into a tea.

 ReviewsConstanceBlue Cohosh have big roots and are low maintenance